 Travel doesn’t have to be as expensive as you think, and even some of the most expensive destinations in the world have some amazing free sites and activities to keep even the tightest of budgets happy.

 I have to start this with a slight disclaimer, I absolutely love Singapore!
-Beyond all the superlatives I could lay on the country as an outstanding destination, it holds so many amazing personal memories for me and I have spent so much time here on and off over the last few years that I consider it to be a second home.
+Beyond all the superlatives I could lay on the country as an outstanding destination, it holds so many amazing personal memories for me and I have spent so much time here on and off over the last few years (as a traveller and serial expat) that I consider it to be a second home.

 5. Get back to nature.

-It is hard to believe until you see it for yourself, but amidst the sea of glass and chrome modernity and technological and architectural wonder that defines Singapore as an ultra modern city, there is a nice balance with nature and so many opportunities to get outside and explore manicured parks and gardens, lakes, reservoirs and even protected rainforest where new species are still being discovered today.
-Singapore isn’t known as the garden city for nothing!
+It is hard to believe until you see it for yourself, but amidst the sea of glass and chrome modernity and technological and architectural wonder that defines Singapore as an ultra modern city, there is a nice balance with nature too.
+There are just so many opportunities to get outside and explore manicured parks and gardens, lakes, reservoirs and even protected rainforest where new species are still being discovered today.
+Singapore really isn’t known as the garden city for nothing!